The 2015 ZAP Experience: Is Zinfandel the new noir?

 Robert Volz of Portland’s pour wine bar & bistro tells us, “I traveled all the way from Oregon to attend ZAP because Zinfandel is my second-favorite grape, after Pinot Noir.”
 Like Harding, Volz was struck by the Lodi Native Zinfandels, in which he found “lower alcohol levels and higher organic elements, much like the earthy aspects of a Burgundian or Oregon Pinot Noir.”

 Full disclosure: yes, I live in Lodi and have advised on the Lodi Native project.
 But in every presentation to journalists, buyers or sommeliers, I have never suggested that they have to like the wines.
-Lords knows, wine professionals make up their own minds, and so far the reaction to the Lodi Native Zinfandels has been overwhelmingly positive.
+Lord knows, wine professionals make up their own minds, and so far the reaction to the Lodi Native Zinfandels has been overwhelmingly positive.
 They get the beauty of lighter, naked Zinfandels.

 Still, when all is said and done, Mr. Washam remains skeptical: “Will the sommeliers of the world go retro and suddenly decide Zinfandel is the Next Big Deal?
 I have my doubts.
 Restraint may be the trend right now, but I have the feeling that the big fruit bombs of the past will make their inevitable comeback.
 Hey, I love Zinfandel, always have – I just don’t think it has to be the next Pinot Noir.
 It should be fine being ‘good ol' Zin!’”